 Expect the typical newborn session to be a few hours long for a handful of pictures.
 Remember that you must be patient when working with a newborn baby.

-Also, remember to be patient as the parents feed and change the baby, as this will also spend a lot of your session’s time.
+So, you will spend most of this time calming the baby.
+In this case, avoiding scheduling a short newborn photo session is best.
+Also, remember to leave time as the parents feed and change the baby, as this will also eat up much of your session time.

 Stock Up On Baby-Friendly Props